datreeio/datree/examples/README.md

    ㅤd.
 Cost reduction
    ㅤe.
 Industry best practices
    ㅤf.
 Any other creative idea you have will be welcomed

-_:bulb:ㅤWe also welcome all innovative uses of Datree that help the community - please get your innovative idea pre-approved by our judges_

 2. Solve the use case by [creating a policy](#oncoming_police_car-how-to-write-a-policy) with relevant custom rules
 3. Include well-written documentation in a README file